Peter537/Soft2-Eksamensopgave/documentation/user-stories.md

 **I want** to register account,
 **So that** I can pick deliveries.
 **AC-1:** Given valid details, When submitting, Then account created.
+**AC-2:** Given details and menu items, When submitting, Then account created.
+**AC-3:** Given empty menu, When registering, Then 400 error.

 ---